connelallison/validation-tutorial/tutorial-validation.md

 ## Styling

-Our validation is now functional, but the messages we are displaying are quite unsightly - we should add some CSS.
-Doing so will be very simple, simply add the following to your path handler, below your first five scripts and before setting the `html` variable:
+Our validation is now functional, but the messages we are displaying are quite unsightly; we should add some CSS.
+Doing so will be very simple - simply add the following to your path handler, below your first five scripts and before setting the `html` variable:

 ```tcl
     append html [h script type "text/javascript" \